nikpag/nikpag.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Nikos, a **senior undergraduate student** of [Electrical and Computer Engineering](https://www.ece.ntua.gr/en/) at [NTUA](https://www.ntua.gr/en/).
-Currently, I am a **visiting research intern** at [Brown CS](https://cs.brown.edu/), and a member of the [ATLAS](https://atlas.cs.brown.edu/) research group.
-Here, I work on [PaSh](https://binpa.sh/), a [Linux Foundation](https://www.linuxfoundation.org/) Project, under the supervision of Prof. [Nikos Vasilakis](https://nikos.vasilak.is/).
+I am Nikos, an incoming PhD student in [Computer Science](https://www.cs.columbia.edu/) at [Columbia University](https://www.columbia.edu/), advised by Prof. [Kostis Kaffes](https://www.cs.columbia.edu/~kkaffes/).
+I am also a member of the [ATLAS](https://atlas.cs.brown.edu/) research group at [Brown CS](https://cs.brown.edu/), where I work on [PaSh](https://binpa.sh/)—a [Linux Foundation](https://www.linuxfoundation.org/) project—advised by Prof. [Nikos Vasilakis](https://nikos.vasilak.is/).
+I hold a Master's degree in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en/) from [NTUA](https://www.ntua.gr/en/).

-My **research interests** fall broadly into distributed systems and cloud computing.
-Right now, I am working on:

-- Improving the performance of shell programs by automatically scaling them out to serverless infrastructure
-- Providing fault tolerance for distributed shell execution
+My research interests are in distributed systems and cloud computing.
+Right now, I am working on accelerating shell programs by automatically scaling them out to serverless infrastructure, and providing fault tolerance for distributed shell execution.

-My **free time** is mostly devoted to music.
-I love singing, playing guitar, discovering new genres, and attending concerts that convey a mix of proficiency and humanity.
-Occasionally, I like to test the patience of fellow concert-goers by <a id="hoverText" href="https://en.wiktionary.org/wiki/air-drumming">air-drumming.</a>
+In my free time, I hunt down concerts that convey a mix of proficiency and humanity, and test the patience of fellow concert-goers by air-drumming.

 <!-- Prefetch air-drumming image for immediate change -->
 <img src="/assets/img/air-drumming.gif" style="display: none;" />